- March 6, 2019

-From experience, you’ve probably learned that when you work in a group, you become more motivated to participate if you’re given some sort of decision-making authority.
+From experience, you’ve probably learned that when you work in a group, you become more motivated to participate.
 Somehow, you feel empowered.
 As a result, you tend to do more and give more to the group.

 When technology is centralized, it typically means that it is controlled and run by a single company, government, or individual.
-Decentralized technology, on the other hand, is run by a network of participants that no one actor can control or shut down.
+Decentralized technology, on the other hand, is run by a network of participants.
 Here are some benefits of decentralization we have mentioned for you.

 Advantages of Decentralization